-I asked my husband to call our dear friend Lisa, my big-sister in the Body of Christ, our elder’s wife.
-I told her I was scared to have the surgery and didn’t want it.
+I asked my husband to call one of our dear friends, I told her I was scared to have the surgery and didn’t want it.

 She proceeded to tell me something that would bring such peace to my soul, that would set me free from the fear and shame I had associated with this procedure.